-25 12.5 hours.
-It is thus possible for the low tide in D6 to be close to the high tide in D1 and D2 in the morning, but not so close in the afternoon.
-In fact, the time interval between the D6 low and the (D1+D2) high on the 19th is zero in the morning and 0.8 hours in the afternoon.
-The close coincidence of the low water in D6 and the high water in (D1+D2) produces a double high water in the morning but not in the afternoon.
-For this reason, it is important to consider the time of the high water in D1+D2.
+between the D6 low and the (D1 + D2) high on 19 February is zero in the morning and 0.8 h in the afternoon.
+The close coincidence of the low water in D6 and the high water in (D1 + D2) produces a double high water in the morning but not in the afternoon.
+For this reason, it is important to consider the time of the high water in D1 + D2.

-The harmonic analysis illustrated in Fig. 5 has been applied to each of the days in the record and the results which we shall use in the analysis are shown in table 1.
+The harmonic analysis illustrated in Fig. 5 has been applied to each of the days in the record and the results which we shall use in the analysis are shown in Table 1.
 The phase of D6 is expressed as the absolute value of the time interval between low water in this harmonic and the nearest high water in D1 and D2 combined.
-The semi-diurnal tide virtually disappears on the 24th, at neap tides, because of the equality in the amplitudes of the solar and lunar tides.
+The semi-diurnal tide virtually disappears on 24 February, at neap tides, because of the equality in the amplitudes of the solar and lunar tides.